stewart-james/Tapo/README.md

 # Tapo
-C# interface to the TP-Link TapoP100 and TapoP110 smart plugs
+C# interface to the TP-Link Tapo P100 and P110 smart plugs

 ```csharp